Is your manuscript ready to submit for the upcoming Text Prize? Here’s how to put your best submission forward.

 The shortlist is published on our website and social media, as well as via press releases sent to media and booksellers.
 We will also email all the writers who entered to announce the manuscripts that have been shortlisted for this year’s prize.

-The winner will be announced at a party in Melbourne in late April, and again via press releases to media and booksellers.
+The winner will be announced at a party in the middle of the year, and via press releases to media and booksellers.

 Do you publish books from the Text Prize that don’t win?